sankar2611/sankar2611/README.md

 👋 Hi, I'm Sankar Murugan(@sankar2611).
-I’m a data scientist student with a solid foundation in statistics and a passion for solving complex problems using data-driven approaches.
+I’m a data scientist graduate with a solid foundation in statistics and a passion for solving complex problems using data-driven approaches.
 My academic background in statistics, combined with experience in data science and web development, allows me to work across both front-end and back-end technologies, as well as data analysis and visualization.

 🛠️ Technologies & Skills
 Data Science: Python, Pandas, NumPy, Scikit-learn, Stochastic Processes, Clinical Trials